The Legend of Zelda: The Wind Waker: Plot

 Tetra remains in the castle while Link and the King journey to the two sages who provided the Master Sword's power.
-They discover Ganon's forces murdered them both, so Link must awaken new sages: the Rito Medli and the Korok Makar.
-Proceeding through the Earth and Wind Temples, the sages restore the Master Sword, but the King learns that Ganon has abandoned the Forsaken Fortress and fears an attack.
+They discover Ganon’s forces murdered them both, so Link must awaken new sages, the Rito Medli and the Korok Makar, and guide them through the Earth and Wind Temples.
+The sages restore the Master Sword, but the King learns that Ganon has abandoned the Forsaken Fortress and fears an attack.
 They then track down the eight shards of the missing Triforce of Courage, once kept by the Hero of Time, and the gods recognize Link as the Hero of Winds.

 Link and the King return to Hyrule to discover that Ganon has captured Tetra.
 Link follows them to Ganon's tower, defeating Ganon's minions before Ganon overcomes him.
 Ganon joins Link's and Tetra's Triforce pieces with his own Triforce of Power, forming the complete Triforce, which will grant his wish to rule the world.
 Before he can act, the King of Hyrule appears and wishes that the Goddesses wash Ganon and Hyrule away, and grant Link and Tetra hope for their own future.
 Link and Tetra battle Ganon with the Master Sword and magical arrows as water pours around them; with the final blow, the Master Sword turns Ganon to stone.
 Link and Tetra rise to the surface as the King and Hyrule are submerged.
-After reuniting with their friends the heroes sail off to find a new land.
+After reuniting with their friends, the heroes sail off to find a new land.